derlin/derlin/README.md

   <br>

   ..
-And much more on my [Github](https://derlin.github.io/github-projects) and [personal website](https://derlin.ch) !
+And much more on my [Github](https://derlin.github.io/github-projects) and [personal website](https://derlin.ch)!
 </details>

 Some random facts about me:

-  - I LOOVE octopuses 🐙🐙 I kept a blog about them for sometime, <b>[Oct0pus](https://0ct0pus.tumblr.com/)</b>, even though I haven't updated it in a while...
+  - I LOOVE octopuses 🐙🐙 I kept a blog about them for some time, <b>[Oct0pus](https://0ct0pus.tumblr.com/)</b>, even though I haven't updated it in a while...
-  - My ongoing challenge: reading at least 10 minutes a day (going strong since April, 2020) → see [my stats here](https://derlin.github.io/reading-stats/)
+  - My ongoing challenge: reading at least 10 minutes a day (going strong since April 2020) → see [my stats here](https://derlin.github.io/reading-stats/)
   - My go-to breakfast is "tartines au Cenovis" (Swiss Marmite on bread)